Frosty Pumpkin Dog Treats for Fall Itchy Skin

 Within a week of giving Hercules these treats, I noticed his itching had greatly reduced.
 I suggest giving an few extra treats during the first week just to pump their body full of health!

-- 1 cup Plain Kefir or Yogurt, preferably homemade
+- 1 cup milk kefir or Yogurt, preferably homemade

 - 16 ounces organic pumpkin puree